×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I came here 54 years ago and was married to a Canadian and so the house was chosen for me due to a housing shortage.
-Subsequently, my husband died and I came to the North West part of this city," explained one expat living in Calgary, Canada.
+Subsequently, my husband died and I came to the North West part of this city," said one expat who made the move to Calgary.

 AGS Worldwide Movers